arianitbp/slate/source/index.md

  ]
 ```

-This endpoint retrieves all kittens.
+This endpoint retrieves all contacts.

 ### HTTP Request